jpobzy/L4dAutoConfig/README.md

 ## Thirdperson
 Thirdperson is normally disabled unless sv_cheats becomes enabled, but now thirdpersonshoulder has been modified to act exactly like thirdperson and can still switch back to thirdpersonshoulder easily.

+## Quick Connect
+Commands have been made to connect to the underworld servers more easily by typing either `uw1` or `uw2`

 <br />